Europe moves to safeguard interests in Iran after US pullout

 Some fear Europe's room for manoeuvre is limited.
 "The Europeans are in the weaker position because they are not united," said Peter Beyer, Germany's commissioner for transatlantic relations.
 Trump's strength was that he did not need unity, Beyer added.

-French exports to Iran doubled to 1.5 billion euros (US$1.79 billion) last year, driven by sales of aircraft and automobile parts, according to customs data.
+French exports to Iran doubled to 1.5 billion euros (1.32 billion pounds) last year, driven by sales of aircraft and automobile parts, according to customs data.

 Exports of German goods to Iran rose by around 400 million euros to 3 billion euros.
 Around 120 German firms have operations with their own staff in Iran, including Siemens , and some 10,000 German companies trade with Iran.